 Montana Assistive Technology Program (MATP)

 The Montana Assistive Technology Program (MATP) is the Statewide AT Program funded under the Assistive Technology Act of 1998, as amended.
 MATP’s lead agency is Montana DPHHS: Disability Services Division, Vocational Rehabilitation Services.
-MATP is located within the University of Montana Rural Institute for Inclusive Communities, Missoula and serves all Montanans with disabilities and their supports.
+MATP is located within the Rural Institute for Inclusive Communities, based in Missoula, and serves all Montanans with disabilities and their supports.

-MATP provides AT information and services in the areas of education, employment, community living, and telecommunications.
+MATP provides AT information and services for education, employment, and community living.
 MATP’s services are consistent with the Rural Institute for Inclusive Community’s mission of enhancing the independence, productivity, integration, and inclusion of individuals with disabilities through consumer responsiveness as defined in the AT act.

 In achieving these goals, MATP provides the following free of charge:

-• Short-term and long-term AT Equipment Loan Programs (MATP and MATP-LTL) for individuals to borrow and try AT devices for evaluation purposes before purchasing (available online and limited to 12 items at a time)
+• Short-term and long-term AT Equipment Loans for individuals to borrow and try AT devices for evaluation purposes before purchasing (limited to 12 items at a time)

-• An AT Demonstration Lab for individuals and/or groups to explore, see, and try various AT devices
+• An AT Demonstration Lab for individuals and/or groups to explore, see, and try AT devices and adaptive equipment

 • An online Equipment Exchange forum for the reutilization of AT devices through giveaways, exchanges, and sales